SKindij/JavaScript-Reference-Guide/FUNCTIONS/README.md

 - - -

 ## <a name="recursion"></a>📖 Recursion
-&emsp;A recursion is a structure in which a function calls itself.<br>
+&emsp;Recursion is technique in programming where function calls itself repeatedly until it reaches base case, which is a condition that stops the recursion.
-Recursion is a pattern that is useful in situations where a task can be divided into several tasks of the same kind, but simpler.
-Or when a task can be simplified to a simple action plus a simpler version of the same task.
+_Recursion is pattern that is useful in situations where task can be divided into several tasks of same kind, but simpler.
+Or when task can be simplified to simple action plus simpler version of same task._

 > let's write a **function pow(x, n)** that brings x to the natural power of n
 > > ```javascript